joestubbs/coe379L-sp24/docs/unit04/hands_on_transformers.rst

     en_to_es_translator = pipeline("translation_en_to_es")
     -> ValueError: The task does not provide any default models for options ('en', 'es')

+For these, we need to pass a specific model to use.
+Let's see how we can explore the HuggingFace Hub to find such a model.

 HuggingFace Hub
 ---------------

-There are, however, models for English to Spanish translation available from the transformers library.
+There are many models for English to Spanish translation available from the transformers library.
 How do we go about finding them?
 One option is to use the HuggingFace Hub to search for models by task.
 The transformers library can utilize any of the publicly available models on the hub.